 For a themed bar that takes you back in time: Mather’s Social Gathering is an old-fashioned, parlor-style cocktail lounge in Downtown Orlando.
 I admittedly went to Mather’s more often when they first opened, but I only attribute that to rarely going downtown anymore, or at least not that area of downtown.
 However, based on the many times I did go, I always enjoyed their cocktails, the jazzy, slightly fancy vibe, and the escape from what feels like somewhere far from Orlando.

-Other Bars I Love
+Other Bars I Love in Orlando

 These bars offer wine, beer and cocktails, whereas the above are more suited to or only offer one.